Ecopetrol S.A. (EC) Shares Plummet Below 1-Year High

 Ecopetrol S.A.
-(NYSE: EC) has experienced a decline in its stock price by -5.34 compared to its previous closing price of 9.55.
-However, the company has seen a fall of -7.94% in its stock price over the last five trading days.
+(NYSE: EC)’s stock price has dropped by -1.14 in relation to previous closing price of 8.76.
+Nevertheless, the company has seen a loss of -7.08% in its stock price over the last five trading days.

 Is It Worth Investing in Ecopetrol S.A.
 (NYSE: EC) Right Now?

 The price-to-earnings ratio for Ecopetrol S.A.
-(NYSE: EC) is above average at 2.73x.
-The 36-month beta value for EC is also noteworthy at 1.44.
+(NYSE: EC) is 2.48x, which is above its average ratio.
+Moreover, the 36-month beta value for EC is 1.44.

 Do You Know The Best Place To Find Gains In Volatile Markets?